knpuniversity/rest/knpu/post.rst

     It worked.
 Believe me - I'm an API

 The message tells us that it probably worked.
-And if you login as ``weaverryan`` with password ``foo`` on the web, you'll see this programmer in the list.
+And if you login as ``weaverryan`` with password ``foo`` on the web, you'll see this fierce programmer-warrior in the list.

 Status Code 201
 ---------------